replicatedhq/replicated-docs/docs/intro.md

         <p>What's New?</p>
     </li>
     <li>
-        <h3>Beta Support for Air Gap Telemetry</h3>
+        <h3>Install Behind a Proxy with Embedded Cluster (Beta)</h3>
-        <p>You can now collect telemetry on instances running in air gap environments with no outbound internet access.
-In air gap clusters, instance telemetry is stored in a Kubernetes Secret and then is shared back to the Vendor Portal when the customer generates and sends a support bundle.</p>
+        <p>End users can now provide their proxy settings with the Embedded Cluster installation command so that traffic is routed through a proxy.</p>
     </li>
     <li>
-      <a href="/vendor/telemetry-air-gap">Learn more</a>
+      <a href="/vendor/embedded-overview#install-behind-a-proxy-server">Learn more</a>
     </li>
   </ul>
   <ul id="did-you-know">